 Access to your Cal Maritime E-mail Account and Campus Computing Systems

 Access to your Cal Maritime e-mail account and campus computing systems is sent to the personal e-mail account currently in your file a few days after you are accepted to the school.
 Visual log-in instructions are available by clicking here.
 If you did not receive your campus username and password, please contact the Admission Office at 707-654-1330 or firstname.lastname@example.org.
 You need this access to receive financial aid information, receive important information from campus departments, and to register for Fall courses in June.
 We suggest you add your Cal Maritime e-mail account to your smart phone.
 Instructions were the first e-mail sent to your Cal Maritime account.
 Here are visual instructions for both iOS (Apple) and Android operating systems

 Personal Computer Recommendations

 Follow this link to information for Veterans.

-Health Insurance Waiver is Due July 8, 2013
+Health Insurance Waiver Due Date in July to be Announced

 Purchase of School Insurance Required for All Those Without Waivers